wilsonmar/oss-perf/README.md

 ## Background</a>
 The approach described here was created in response to the need for

-1. More integrated analysis of all data related to both functional and load testing
+1. More **integrated** analysis of all data related to both functional and load testing
-2. Faster, more automatic generation of test automation scripts.
+2. Faster inclusion of testing through more automatic generation of test automation scripts.

 <a name="TypesOfTest">
 ### Create scripts to impose load using network emulation vs. UI control</a>